30akku/A-Counsellor-s-tool-/README.md

-# Helping hand for visually Impaired
+# Helping hands for visually Impaired